Mix3X/MEL-Script-2024/README.md

-The First scripts I've made to do a rig
+The First scripts I've made to rig a threadmill